cicsdev/cics-bundle-scripts/ucdtemplates/README.md

         1. cics.bundle.version: `1.0.0`
     1. **Save**
 1. Create an application to deploy the CICS bundle.
-    * **Applications** > **Create Application** > complete the dialog
+    * **Applications** > **Create Application** > complete the dialog.
 1. Add the component to the application.
     * **Applications** > select application > **Components** > **Add Component** > Select a Component: select the CICS bundle component > **Save**
 1. Create an environment.
     1. **Applications** > select application > **Environments** > **Create Environment**
-    1. Select the environment > **Add Base Resources** > select CICS resources to deploy the application to
+    1. Select the environment > **Add Base Resources** > select the CICS resources to deploy the application to.
-    1. **Configuration** > **Environment Properties** > set properties:
+    1. **Configuration** > **Environment Properties** > set the following properties:
         1. cics.platform.home to the CICS platform home zFS directory where the CICS bundle will be deployed to
         1. cics.platform.properties to the properties used when resolving all bundles in this environment.
 This is optional.
     1. **Save**
 1. Create the application processes, such as to deploy and undeploy the application.
 For example:
     1. **Applications** > select application > **Processes** > **Create Process** > Name: Deploy application > **Save**
     1. Edit the process
-    1. Drag "Install Component" from the Application Steps onto the process editor, and edit the step properties.
+    1. Drag **Install Component** from the Application Steps onto the process editor, and edit the step properties.
         1. Component: select the CICS bundle component
         1. Component Process: Deploy (Template)
         1. **OK** > **Save**
-1. Configure your build process to build the CICS bundle from the Eclipse source projects and push it into UCD as a version of the CICS bundle component.
+1. Configure your build process to build the CICS bundle from the Eclipse source projects using the CICS build toolkit, then to push the built output into UCD as a version of the CICS bundle component.
 For example, see the [pushcicsbundletoucd](https://github.com/cicsdev/cics-bundle-scripts/tree/master/pushcicsbundletoucd) script.
 1. Deploy the application.

 ## References